hyperspy/hyperspy/doc/user_guide/eds.rst

 Spectrum loading and parameters
 -------------------------------

-Data files used in the following examples can be downloaded using
+Data files used in the following examples can be downloaded using:

 .. code-block:: python